poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 AI-powered surveillance, manipulation and steering election results are not just theoretical risks, there's [evidence of them happening already](https://www.theguardian.com/technology/2026/jan/22/experts-warn-of-threat-to-democracy-by-ai-bot-swarms-infesting-social-media) in countries around the world.

-And the risks ramp up even higher when we start to talk about the potential for _super_-intelligence...
+And the risks ramp up even higher if we start to consider possible _super_-intelligence...

 ### Superintelligence